 The Participating Employee must report and pay income tax, USC and PRSI under the self-assessment system which will generally involve the Participating Employee making a report and payment directly to the Revenue Commissioners within 30 days of the Date of Exercise.
-However, the Participating Employee should also take account of this benefit as part of his/her preliminary tax obligations for the year of purchase.
-Tax will be payable at the higher rate of income tax, unless the Participating Employee has obtained prior permission from the Revenue Commissioners to pay tax at the standard rate of income tax.
+However, the Participating Employee also should take account of this benefit as part of his/her preliminary tax obligations for the year of purchase.
+Tax will be payable at the higher rate of income tax, unless the Participating Employee has obtained prior permission from the Revenue Commissioners to pay tax at a lower rate.